 –Shows a list of attachments from the parent request, request item, and catalog task records on a catalog task form.

-Name: All Request Attachments
+Name: All Attachments

 Applies to table: Catalog task (sc_task)